unixgeek/minecraft-mod-template/README.md

 2. Click on _Developer settings_ in the menu.
 3. Click on _Personal access tokens_ in the menu.
 4. Click _Generate new token_ and choose _repo_ access and any other settings you want.
+5. Click _Generate token_.
-5. Copy the token.
+6. Copy the token.
-6. Navigate back to this repository.
+7. Navigate back to this repository.
-7. Click _Settings_.
+8. Click _Settings_.
-8. Click _Secrets_ then _Actions_ in the menu.
+9. Click _Secrets_ then _Actions_ in the menu.
-9. Click _New repository secret_.
+10. Click _New repository secret_.
-10. Choose `CUSTOM_GITHUB_TOKEN` as the name.
+11. Choose `CUSTOM_GITHUB_TOKEN` as the name.
-11. Paste your token as the value.
+12. Paste your token as the value.
-12. Click _Add secret_.
+13. Click _Add secret_.

 ## MCreator Setup
 1. Launch MCreator.